 Pair Programming (not written yet) and Expert Within Earshot show ways to transfer your knowledge to other team members.

-Principles: The most important job of a team leader is to enable her team to do it’s work, not to do the work on her own.
+Principles: The most important job of a team leader is to enable her team to do its work, not to do the work on her own.
 Especially when times get rough she needs all her resources to put the project on the right track, not to do the hack.

 Examples: An ambitious project in the financial domain started off with a team of eight highly professional analysts and developers.
 The team leader was very fond of his own domain knowledge and declared himself to be the domain expert.
 However, with all his work on the requirements, he had neither time to manage the contact with the project sponsors, nor to free the team from organizational stuff, such as ordering whiteboards.
 The best developer of the team decided to care for these topics too and finally did large parts of the project management job.
 The developer thus saved the project from experiencing the worst consequences of not using this pattern.
 However the team was not as effective as it could have been.